lipemat/lipemat/README.md

 I code a lot.
 I mean a lot, a lot.
 I'm actually probably coding right now. 🤷‍♂️

 Everything I've written was done with myself in mind.
-Vain I know, but software engineering is also my career and I work exclusively on enterprise level application.
+Vain I know, but software engineering is also my career and I work exclusively on enterprise level applications.
 I'm thinking of myself and the future me who must maintain what I've written through the millions of page views every day.
 I obsess far more over performance and maintainablity than features which may or may not be needed.

 ### 🧰 My Daily Languages